Search:

 Mission San Miguel located north of San Luis Obispo along highway 101 not only has stories of ghosts, but also buried Treasure.
 Founded in 1797 the mission is located seven miles north of Paso Robles.

 During the Mexican occupation of California, Pio Pico decided to sell and convert most of the missions in California.
-As a result, the mission was secularized in 1836 and on July 4th, 1846 Mission San Miguel was sold to a man named John (or William) Reed for the small sum of $250.
+As a result, the mission was secularized in 1836 and on July 4th, 1846 Mission San Miguel was sold to a man named William (or perhaps John) Reed for the small sum of $250.
 It was the last mission to be sold, and three days later the Americans invaded Monterey, unfurling the American flag over the capitol.
+Reed's business partner was a man named Petronilo Rios.

 As the gold rush was going on, a lot of precious metal was being shipped up and down the coast of California.
 Reed set up the mission as a Bed and Breakfast.
 He required that payment only be in gold, and thus amassed quite a small fortune, which he buried somewhere on the mission grounds.
 Rumors state that it was at the time worth about $200,000 in gold.